 Anything in close proximity to utility lines

 Note: Several of these features may suggest that the tree may be suffering from a condition called heart rot or possibly buckling under its own weight, causing danger.

 After assessing possible hazards to your property, you and/or your arborist may need to take any number of measures to limit potential damage.

-- Call a professional to assess and potentially remove any within close proximity to utility lines; DO NOT attempt to do this yourself
+Call a professional to assess and potentially remove any limbs within close proximity to utility lines; DO NOT attempt to do this yourself.

 It's important to protect yourself as well as your property.

 Be on the alert.
 Stay away from utility lines and keep an eye out for dangers both up in hanging branches and down on damaged trunks.

 Broken limbs may still be lodged in trees, but can easily and unexpectedly fall.
 Loggers call these "widow-makers."

 Look for trees leaning against or touching downed phone lines or power lines – a tree in contact with a power line and the ground at the base of the tree can be energized and dangerous.

 When in doubt, call your arborist.
 (See #8 below.)